 I hope you can join me, Trish and Mark’s friends on Saturday, June 24th.

-Mark Meunier (May 18th, 1949-June 12th, 2017) was born in western Massachusetts and moved with his family to Washington DC, where he attended college as an art major.
+Mark Meunier (May 18th, 1949-June 12th, 2017) was born in western Massachusetts and moved to Washington DC, where he attended college as an art major.
 He returned to Massachusetts in the 1970s where he taught himself egg tempera, a painting medium employed by very few artists.
-Mark sees painting as a continuous learning process and has recently begun incorporating an oil glaze to create more saturated color in his trademark crisp and incredibly detailed paintings.
-He explores a wide variety of subjects in his work, including landscapes, forest scenes, seascapes, botanicals, pastries, figures, and still life.
+Mark saw painting as a continuous learning process and had begun incorporating an oil glaze to create more saturated color in his trademark crisp and incredibly detailed paintings.
+He explored a wide variety of subjects in his work, including landscapes, forest scenes, seascapes, botanicals, pastries, figures, and still life.
 When he was no longer able to paint his intricate egg temperas, he continued to create abstract acrylic paintings and ink drawings.
 He was an artist to his core,

-Mark has been refining and perfecting his unique painting talent for more than 35 years.
-He has won numerous awards and earned national recognition along the way.
+Mark refined and perfected his unique painting talent for more than 35 years.
+He won numerous awards and earned national recognition along the way.
 His paintings have been featured on public television and in many magazines, including American Artist, American Art Collector, Cape Cod, and Yankee.
-Mark enjoys his studio and home in rural Montague, Massachusetts, where he lives with his wife, dog, and three cats.
-In addition to his painting, he finds time for making his own frames, woodworking, maple sugaring, golfing, and playing bottleneck guitar.
+Mark’s home and studio were in rural Montague, Massachusetts, where he lived with his wife, Trish, his dog, and three cats.
+In addition to his painting, he loved making his own frames, woodworking, maple sugaring, golfing, and playing bottleneck guitar.